-Kamarudeen Usman (born May 11, 1987) is a Nigerian-American professional mixed martial artist.
-He currently competes in the Welterweight division for the Ultimate Fighting Championship (UFC).
-He is the current UFC Welterweight Champion.
-Usman is also The Ultimate Fighter 21 tournament winner.
-As of July 14, 2020, he is #5 in the UFC men’s pound-for-pound rankings
+Kamarudeen “Kamaru” Usman (born May 11, 1987) is a Nigerian-American professional mixed martial artist, former freestyle wrestler and graduated folkstyle wrestler.
+He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC), where he is the reigning UFC Welterweight Champion.
+Usman was also The Ultimate Fighter 21 tournament winner.
+As of March 23, 2021 he is #2 in the UFC men’s pound-for-pound rankings.

 Professional MMA career

 On 2011, Usman served as the wrestling coach for Team Miller in The Ultimate Fighter season fourteen.
 After failing to qualify for the ’12 US Olympic Team Trials in freestyle wrestling, Usman made his professional MMA debut in November 2012.
 He compiled a record of 5–1, competing for several regional promotions before trying out for The Ultimate Fighter in early 2015.

 The Ultimate Fighter

 In February 2015, it was announced that Usman was one of the fighters selected to be on The Ultimate Fighter 21.

 In his TUF debut and quarterfinal bout of the bracket, Usman faced undefeated eventual Titan FC Welterweight Champion Michael Graves.
 He won the fight via majority decision.

 In the semifinals, Usman faced off against long-time veteran and former WSOF Welterweight Champion Steve Carl.
 He won the fight via unanimous decision and advanced to the finals.